martinhallback/martinhallback/README.md

 # Hi there! 👋 I'm Martin!

-Welcome to my GitHub profile!
 I'm a **Master’s student in Industrial Engineering and Management**, specializing in **Machine learning** and **Digital Business Development**, at Linköping University.
 I’m passionate about leveraging technology and data-driven solutions to solve real-world problems and to create meaningful impact.

 ---